wp-plugins/wptouch/readme.txt

 == Changelog ==

 = Version 1.9.9.2 =
+* Updated user agents for Opera Mini and Palm Pre ('mini' and 'pre')
+* Removed orphaned code relating to ajax comments option
 * Changed date/time parsing for WordTwit integration.
 Updated WordTwit if you see incorrect date/times.

 = Version 1.9.9.1 =